-In a recent post, we discussed how companies are offering unique employee benefits to lure top talent.
-Let’s dig deeper into one of the more attractive employee benefits–student loan assistance.
+In an earlier post, we discussed how companies are offering unique employee benefits to lure top talent.
+Let’s dig deeper into one of the more attractive employee benefits—student loan assistance.

 Why is this important?